olanti-p/cata-mapgen-editor/doc/BNMT/TUTORIAL.md

 # Usage (short tutorial)

+WARNING: Things have changed since the tutorial was written.
+It should work for the most part, but UI will look and work quite different.

 ## Starting up

 Launch `bnmt` executable.
 This is a modified game instance that should be roughly equivalent to vanilla executable,